oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 * Make sure your domain home meets the prerequisites.
 See [Prerequisites](#prerequisites).
 * Make sure your overrides are supported.
 See [Typical overrides](#typical-overrides) and [Unsupported overrides](#unsupported-overrides).
-* Create a Kubernetes configuration map that contains:
+* Create a Kubernetes ConfigMap that contains:
   * Override templates (also known as situational configuration templates), with names and syntax as described in [Override template names and syntax](#override-template-names-and-syntax).
   * A file named `version.txt` that contains the exact string `2.0`.
-* Set your Domain resource `configuration.overridesConfigMap` to the name of this configuration map.
+* Set your Domain `configuration.overridesConfigMap` field to the name of this ConfigMap.
 * If templates leverage `secret macros`:
   * Create Kubernetes Secrets that contain template macro values.
-  * Set your domain `configuration.secrets` to reference the aforementioned secrets.
+  * Set your domain `configuration.secrets` to reference the aforementioned Secrets.
-* Stop all running WebLogic Server pods in your domain.
+* Stop all running WebLogic Server instance Pods in your domain.
 (See [Starting and stopping servers]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#starting-and-stopping-servers" >}}).)
 * Start or restart your domain.
 (See [Starting and stopping servers]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#starting-and-stopping-servers" >}}) and [Restarting servers]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#restarting-servers" >}}).)
 * Verify your overrides are taking effect.
 (See [Debugging](#debugging)).